 Guertin, L.A., Stubbs, C., Millet, C., Lee, T.K., Bodek, M.J.
 (2012).
 Enhancing geographic and digital literacy with a student-generated course portfolio in Google Earth.
 Journal of College Science Teaching, 42(2): 32-37.

-Guertin, L.A., S.E.
-Zappe, and H. Kim.
-(2007).
+Guertin, L.A., Zappe, S.E., Kim, H. (2007).
 Just-in-Time Teaching (JiTT) exercises to engage students in an introductory-level dinosaur course.
-Journal of Science Education and Technology 16: 507-514.
+Journal of Science Education and Technology, 16: 507-514.
+Graduate student co-author.

 Guertin, L.A.
 (2006).
 Integrating handheld technology with field investigations in introductory-level geoscience courses.
 Journal of Geoscience Education 54: 143-146.

 Guertin, L.A., Rufo, J.L.
 (2004).
 A positive science and technology experience for Junior Girl Scouts through a college service learning project.
 Journal of Women and Minorities in Science and Engineering, 10(1):79-88.
 Undergraduate student co-author.